Sustainability for Residents

 Cultivate a Beautiful Yard Without Pesticides

-Studies show that use of lawn chemicals can have environmental ramifications, especially for children.
-These chemicals potentially can contaminate surface and groundwater, affect outdoor and indoor air quality, and threaten the health of pets and wildlife.
+Studies show that the use of lawn chemicals can have environmental and health ramifications.
+These chemicals can contaminate surface and groundwater, affect outdoor and indoor air quality, and threaten the health of pets and wildlife.
 Alternative approaches include:

 • Replace turf grass with native and deep-rooted plants.

-• Keep your mower blade setting at least 2-3 inches tall to allow your grass to developer deeper, more drought-resistant roots.
+• Keep your mower blade setting at least 2-3 inches tall to allow your grass to develop deeper, more drought-resistant roots.

 • View ideas and resources can help achieve a beautiful yard while also caring for the environment.